-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness contrast, English Learners scored -67.9 DFS in ELA and -88.3 DFS in Math, Low Income students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
 Implementation of state standards was 100% in the 2022-2023 school year.
-These data points demonstrate the need to accelerate learning for unduplicated students in order to continue moving student achievement in a positive direction.
-Math.
 Our local indicators (i-Ready) for the 2022-2023 in comparison to the 2023-2024 school year showed All students +8% at grade level in ELA and +11% at grade level in Math.
-Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA +9% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in ELA and +8% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
+Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA +9% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
 These data points demonstrate the need to provide designated academic support, coaching, and professional development to increase staff capacity to ensure academic progress in ELA and Math for unduplicated students.
-Our educational partner input reflected a need for instructional staff professional development and support for working with diverse student populations and training to support student achievement, and professional development opportunities to address multi-tiered academic needs of students.
-Scope: LEA-wide delivering best practices and standards-aligned lessons designed to improve English Language Arts and Math scores for Low Income, English Learners, and Foster Youth.
-According to an Effectiveness
+Our educational partner input reflected a need for instructional staff professional development and support for working with diverse student populations and training to support student achievement, and professional development opportunities to address the multi-tiered academic needs of students.
+Scope: LEA-wide , instructional strategies provided to students.
+2.3 Action: Technology Integration Need: During the 2022-2023 school year, the district CAASSP data identified All students -26.6 To address the achievement disparity between our unduplicated and All student groups, the district will provide professional development, digital licenses for staff and students, and resources in educational technology to support educators in offering student's access to extracurricular This action will be measured by the metrics identified in the action description.